fernseed/fernseed.github.io/README.md

 More recently, the site has expanded to also encompass thoughts on technology, the process of writing and other randomness.

 ## Technology
-Updates are written in *Scrivener* using the *Markdown* plain-text syntax and automatically converted to HTML by the *Jekyll* static-website generation tool.
-Since 2014 all content has been version controlled using *git* and hosted by *GitHub Pages*.
+Updates are written in Scrivener using the Markdown plain-text syntax and automatically converted to HTML by the Jekyll static-website generation tool.
+Since 2014 all content has been version controlled using git and hosted by GitHub Pages.
 This means that you'll be able to access the complete [source code](https://github.com/fernseed/fernseed.github.io) for the site along with its [change history](https://github.com/fernseed/fernseed.github.io/commits/master), if you so desire.
 See the [acknowledgements page](http://fernseed.org/meta/acknowledgements/) for a full list of the tools and technology in use.

 ## Contact
 You may harass the author about these or other matters via [Twitter](https://twitter.com/dmcgk/).